 Equal opportunities underpin the work done within both the explicit and implicit curriculum.
 Pupils are regularly taught about the diverse society we live in and our Spiritual, Moral, Social and Cultural guidance prepares the pupils to be effective citizens in life.

 We hold Investors in Children Award and the Rights Respecting School Award, both of which underpin the work we do in school; this is reflected in all policies.
-We are an Educate and Celebrate (LBGT) Good Practice School, and hold awards in Anti-Bullying, Active 10, School Games, Healthy Schools and Fair Trade.
+We are an Educate and Celebrate (LBGT) Good Practice School, and hold awards in Anti-Bullying, Active 30, School Games, Healthy Schools and Fair Trade.
 We also hold the Quality Mark for Basic skills, in recognition of the work we do to develop important key skills for pupils and we are now working towards the Inclusion Quality Mark.

 Through promoting these core values we aim to: